We've independently reviewed this article to make sure it's as accurate as we can make it.

 There are two types of thermostats most commonly used in HVAC, a line voltage or low voltage thermostat.

 - Line-voltage thermostats.
-These are typically used in heating systems such as radiators or baseboard heating.
-This type of thermostat operates on 240V.
+These are typically used in heating systems such as radiators or electric baseboard heating.
+This type of thermostat operates on 240V or 120V.

 - Low-voltage thermostats.
-Low-voltage thermostats operate between 24V and 50V and are typically used for central HVAC systems that use either electricity, gas, or oil.
+Low-voltage thermostats operate at 24V and are typically used for central HVAC systems that use either electricity, gas, oil, or heat pumps.
 These can also be double or multistage systems.

 Why Your HVAC Equipment Isn’t Turning Your Thermostat On